cs100/template-lab-02-git-flow/README.md

-# Git Flow
+# The Gitflow Workflow

 > Author(s): Andrew Lvovsky ([@borninla](https://github.com/borninla))

-For most of our professional careers in the industry, we work on projects with many individuals.
+For most of our professional careers in the industry, we work on projects alongside many individuals.
+Everyone has their own style of coding, like choosing between tabs or spaces.
+While agreeing on a certain convention is nice, efficient project workflow is an important methodology to follow.
 When working on a project with a team (like the upcoming R'Shell), it's important to communicate what part is currently being worked on.

-## An Example of a Merge Conflict
-Let's say Alice and Bob are concurrently working on the same feature of a project.
-They both pull the most recent commit in their development branch and start coding away.
-However, they didn't properly communicate on what part of the feature they are working on.
-Because of this, Alice edits over existing code, while Bob leaves that code intact.
-Alice finishes first and proceeds to commit and push her changes (without any error, since she made the commit before Bob).
-When Bob finishes his part, he commits and tries to push, but gets a merge conflict in the process.

-## How to Avoid Merge Conflicts
-According to [GitHub's own article](https://help.github.com/en/articles/resolving-a-merge-conflict-using-the-command-line), merge conflicts occur when separate changes are made to the same line of a file by two or more people.
-They can also occur when one person edits a file while another person deletes that file off the same commit.

-As stated earlier, communication with team members are key when working on any project.
-One way to avoid conflicts is to make sure that every team member is editing unique parts of the project.
-In the event the same file needs to be edited by multiple people, branching seems like the best bet.
+Many [Git workflows](https://www.endpoint.com/blog/2014/05/02/git-workflows-that-work) exist today, and they all have their pros and cons.
+However, Gitflow holds a special place for developers for being the first successfully-structured workflow.
+The original blog post that introduced this workflow can be found [here](https://nvie.com/posts/a-successful-git-branching-model/).

 ## The Importance of Effective Branching
 In the Git lab, we learned that branching is used when developers want to change code without having conflicts commit after commit.
 When working on a team, it is wise to separate what someone is working on by making a branch unique to that addition or edit.
 When that team member finishes their part, they can then merge back into the master or main development branch.